County dispatch receives $25K grant for recorder system

 In total, about $250,000 in grants have been secured for the upgrades.
 Both Kenneth Frizzell and Jones estimated they are the first upgrades for technology in the dispatch center since about the early 2000s.

-“We’re going to be able to see a statewide map through the RapidDeploy system (and) they are going to have Text-to-911, which we currently cannot do at this time; but that’s what (Kaylan) and I are working towards moving forward into making the center ready to go,” Deanna Frizzell said.
+“We’re going to be able to see a statewide map through the RapidDeploy system (and) they are going to have Text-to-911, which we currently cannot do; but that’s what (Kaylan) and I are working towards moving forward into making the center ready to go,” Deanna Frizzell said.

-“Technology and dispatching is constantly evolving and changing; and like anything with technology, if it’s five years old — it’s old,” Kenneth Frizzell said. “...We’re trying now — rather than staying behind — we’re trying to stay ahead and after these grants, this grant and the phone system, we’re going to be pretty well ahead of the curb.”

-Credit should be given to dispatch center employees for the time and effort needed to seek out new grant opportunities while staying focused on their daily responsibilities, Kenneth Frizzell said.

 (0) comments